jimtin/IRCoreForensicFramework/README.md

 4. Create a target: `New-Target -Target 127.0.0.1`
 5. Start running commands against the target.
 For instance if you want to get a range of basic forensic artifacts, try the Playbook TargetArtefactGathering: `Invoke-TargetArtefactGathering`

+## Assumptions
+* You have administrative access to your network
+* The access you use on your network is secure

-## A cool example of what happens when you combine operational experience with engineering expertise to automate common Incident Response Processes
+## A cool example of what happens when you combine operational experience with engineering expertise to automate common Incident Response processes

 ### Playbook: Invoke-TargetArtefactGathering
 #### Overview
-This playbook takes one of the most common and frustrating experiences with Incident Response and automates the entire process of gathering common forensic artefacts, combining them together and putting them in one place to be processed.
+This playbook takes one of the most common and frustrating experiences with Incident Response and automates the entire process.
+This playbook gathers common forensic artefacts, combines them together and locates them in one place to be processed.
 Despite this being one of the most common asks from Incident Responders, no tool on the market is as seamless to use as this.
+Best of all: it's easily extended to gather more artifacts and process them.

 #### What it does
 1. Records all actions it does, so that when you inevitably need to figure out what has happened on the endpoint, you know which actions were you and which were the adversaries.